Outdoor Kitchen Deck Ideas for Texas (2026)

 Also, remember that most Texas cities require permits for decks over 200 sqft or 30 inches above grade.
 Be sure to check your local building codes before you start planning your project.

-Use PaperPlan (paperplan.app) to visualize your deck design with different materials and layouts before committing to a contractor.
+Use PaperPlan (paperplan.app) to visualize your deck with PaperPlan design with different materials and layouts before committing to a contractor.
 Experiment with different configurations and features to find the perfect design for your needs.

 Wondering what your design will cost?
-Our complete deck cost guide covers pricing for every material and style.
-Most covered and elevated decks require permits — see our guide on deck permit requirements.
+Our complete deck cost guide for Texas covers pricing for every material and style.
+Most covered and elevated decks require permits — see our guide on deck permit guide.

 Choosing the Right Materials for Texas Weather